+If you had to identify the crux of mind mapping in a single phrase, it might be: order from chaos.
 The note-taking and information-diagramming technique offers a way to organize and logically link together the many various stray threads related to a given topic.
 It does so by visually connecting a central idea to its various subtopics and then connecting related items within those subtopics.

-14 Mind-Mapping Tools to Know
+Top Mind-Mapping Software and Tools to Know

 Who should try it?
 Users who need to transition from mind maps to lean development.

-But the software is maybe most noteworthy for offering a task management app, called MeisterTask.
+Notable features: The software is maybe most noteworthy for offering a task management app, called MeisterTask.
 The app lets users turn subtopics and items within a mind map into tasks, then port them into a Kanban-style board, with cards positioned in columns to track states of progress.
 It’s a valuable feature for users who need to use mind maps as a concepting tool for a more formal product development or project management roadmap.

 Who should try it?
 The all-in-one types.